Sewer Scope Inspections

-During a home inspection, a specially trained inspector threads a long, flexible camera into the home’s plumbing drain in order to identify any leaks, broken pipes, blockages or other serious issues.
-The video from the camera is transmitted to a screen for viewing by inspector and is usually recorded for the homeowner to see within the report.
-If any potential issues are observed, a licensed plumber can be contacted to perform a thorough evaluation and provide a quote for repair.
-It is important to be sure this inspector is certified by interNACHI and has the appropriate badge certifying their knowledge in this service.
+A home inspector performs a sewer scope inspection by threading a long, flexible camera into the home’s plumbing drain in order to identify any leaks, broken pipes, blockages or other serious issues.
+Video from the camera is transmitted to a screen for viewing by inspector and is also recorded for the homeowner to see within the report.
+If any potential issues are observed, a licensed plumber is recommended to perform a thorough evaluation and provide a quote for repair.

 Common Issues Found With A Sewer Scope

 - Tree root invasion